snyazdani/PokerHandsKata/README.md

 # PokerHandsKata
 This is a solution for Poker Hands Kata coding challenge.
 Program uses OOP principles to find the winner of a poker game.
-Written in IntelliJ using Java.
+Written in IntelliJ using Java version 11.

 Poker Hands